eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 [AMQP-1.0 binding](connectivity-protocol-bindings-amqp10.html) or
 [MQTT-3.1.1 binding](connectivity-protocol-bindings-mqtt.html) respectively.

-Additionally, you can test a connection before creating it.
+Additionally, you can test a connection before creating it:
-<br/>`POST .../connections&dryRun=ture`
+`POST /api/2/connections&dry-run=true`

 Passing the `dryRun` query parameter checks the configuration and establishes a connection to the remote endpoint in order to validate the connection credentials.
 The connection is closed afterwards and will not be persisted.

 ### Modify connection

-Modify an existing connection by sending a PUT HTTP request to
+Modify an existing connection by sending a HTTP `PUT` request to:
-<br/>`PUT .../connections/{connectionId}`
+`PUT /api/2/connections/{connectionId}`

 ``` json
 {